ncl-icb-analytics/wf_sickness/README.md

 ### [1.1] - 15/11/2024

 - Added ability to download source data through data scraping
-- Code works by downloading the last "n" releases for a given publications
+- Code works by downloading the last "n" releases for a given publication

 ## First Time Installation